Norm “Wild Man” Willey

 Norman Earle Willey was born August 22, 1927 in Hastings, WV and grew up in Pennsville.
 A kind, thoughtful boy in school, Norm turned into a force of nature once he stepped onto the football field.
 He was long and lean, with great anticipation and agility to go along with his aggressive playing style.
 Those traits also served him well on the basketball court for Pennsville Memorial High School.

-Norm was recruited to Marshall and, after a brief stint in the Navy at the end of World War II, became the star of the school’s basketball team in the late-1940s.
+Norm was recruited to Marshall and, after a brief stint in the Navy at the end of World War II, became a kay man on the school’s basketball team in the late-1940s.
 He also played fullback and linebacker for the football team.
-His older brother, Harold, played football for Marshall before the war and returned to the gridiron for the Thundering Herd in 1946.
+His older brother, Harold, had played football and basketball for Marshall before the war and returned to the gridiron for the Thundering Herd to play alongside Norm.

 The Philadelphia Eagles picked Norm in the 13th round of the 1950 draft.
 At 6’2” and 220 pounds, he was slated to play fullback, but found himself behind veterans Joe Muha and Jack Meyers.
 Coach Greasy Neale moved Norm to the other side of the ball and he used his speed and instincts to become a difference-making pass rusher.
 He obliterated Eagles QB Tommy Thompson on three straight plays during a practice and was know ever after as Wild Man Willey.